Powering the world's most advanced companies

-To get started, install the extension for either Gmail or Outlook.
+To get started, install the Gmail extension.
 Once you've connected your email account, you're good to go.

 With the extension installed, you can find email addresses straight from your inbox: Just hit the Clearbit button, add your chosen domain, and pick the right email address from the list that appears.

 In a couple of seconds, you can find virtually any email address, along with information about the recipient's role, industry, location, company size, and financials.
 There's no need to take extra steps to verify the email: All the data is accurate.